Leading Republicans try to ignore Trump campaign launch

 The sentiment was echoed by leading Republicans across Ohio, New Hampshire and Washington as the GOP grappled with rising internal tensions and questions about its future following a deeply disappointing midterm cycle.
 History suggested the Republicans should have celebrated massive gains last week, but the sweeping victory party leaders predicted did not materialize as Trump loyalists were defeated across several swing states.

-Democrats held the Senate, while Republicans are one seat shy of winning a razor-thin House majority.
+Democrats held the Senate, while Republicans won a razor-thin House majority Wednesday.

 Ohio Gov. Mike DeWine deflected a question about Trump’s announcement at the Republican Governors Association meeting in Orlando on Wednesday.